Possible Bearish Inside Day Candle Pattern Detected for Corning Inc (NYSE:GLW) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Corning Inc (NYSE:GLW)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Corning Inc (NYSE:GLW) based on the price action in the company's shares.
-Today's price range of $28.45 and $28.64 is within yesterday's high and low of the day.
+Yesterday's price range of $28.40 and $28.64 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Corning Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Corning Incorporated is a global technology-based company.
 The Company produces optical fiber, cable, and photonic components for the telecommunications industry, as well as manufactures glass panels, funnels, liquid crystal display glass, and projection video lens assemblies for the information display industry.